-Friday - Saturday 9:30 a.m. – 5:20 p.m.
+Friday & Saturday 9:30 a.m. – 5:20 p.m.

-Before using the PC Lab, patrons must have signed the “Release Form,” as part of their library card application
+Before using the Public Computers, customers must sign a “Internet Release Form,” as part of their library card application

 An on-screen timer will count down the amount of time remaining in the session.

 When logging in with a reservation, type your library card number in the box at the top of the screen.

-- You may NOT use someone else’s library card to access the Internet.
+- You may not use someone else’s library card to access the Internet.

-- One person per workstation, please.
+- One person per workstation.

 Americans with Disabilities Act (A.D.A)

-Black and white printing is $0.15 per page, color printing is $1.00 per page.
+Black and white printing is $0.15 per page.

 Downloading and Saving Files